maksiksq/chaos-abyss/manualArticles/pineapples.md

 We'll get to how this relates to Japan in a sec, but first, the history behind this boils down to influence: <br>
 ### The Spanish
 Basically, the story goes, Columbus found America, welcome to somewhere in the Bahamas, probably.
 The Kalinago native people gave him *ananas*, which was the first fruit brought from America to Europe.
 They didn't know that tho, idiots were totally convinced they found India, and called it **Piña de Indes** aka Indian pinecone.
-And that's why the drink is called Piña collada too by the way.
+And that's why the drink is called Piña colada too by the way.
 Which I mean.
 Does this look like a pinecone to you?
 ![pinecone](https://ik.imagekit.io/maksiks/ananas.png?updatedAt=1753349760471 'Fair enough I guess?
 But I&apos;d call it something more original.
 Like i dunno, how about cactusapple???')

 ### And then the Portuguese